-At the time of submission, para-aminosalicylic acid was authorised in the United States of America and Russia for TB.
+At the time of submission, para-aminosalicylic acid was authorised in the United States and Russia for TB.

 At the time of submission, the medicine was not authorised anywhere in the EU for TB.
-Orphan designation of para-aminosalicylic acid for TB had been granted in the United States of America.
+Orphan designation of para-aminosalicylic acid for TB had been granted in the United States.

 In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 7 October 2010 recommending the granting of this designation.